aireilly/openshift-mkdocs/docs/ztp-deploying-disconnected.adoc.md

 3. Ensure that the content of the overlaid spec files matches your desired end state.
 As a reference, the `out/source-crs` directory contains the full list of `source-crs` available to be included and overlaid by your `PolicyGenTemplate` templates.

     !!! note
-        Depending on the specific requirements of your clusters, you might need more than a single group policy per cluster type, especially considering that the example group policies each have a single PerformancePolicy.yaml file that can only be shared across a set of clusters if those clusters consist of identical hardware configurations.
         Depending on the specific requirements of your clusters, you might need more than a single group policy per cluster type, especially considering that the example group policies each have a single `PerformancePolicy.yaml` file that can only be shared across a set of clusters if those clusters consist of identical hardware configurations.

 4. Define all the policy namespaces in a YAML file similar to the example `out/argocd/example/policygentemplates/ns.yaml` file.

     !!! important
-        Ensure that policy namespaces begin with ztp and are unique.
         Ensure that policy namespaces begin with `ztp` and are unique.

 5. Add all the `PolicyGenTemplate` files and `ns.yaml` file to the `kustomization.yaml` file, similar to the example `out/argocd/example/policygentemplates/kustomization.yaml` file.